Without you, we simply wouldn’t be able to fund vital research into finding preventions, treatments and a cure for dementia.

 We promise to spend every penny carefully and make the best use of your donation to help further dementia research for the benefit of everyone.

-For every £1 donated, 77p powers our research and helps people to understand and fight dementia.
-The remaining 23p raises our next £1 and funds essential running costs.
+For every £1 donated in 2021/22, 73p powered our research and helped people to understand and take action on dementia.
+The remaining 27p helped raise our next £1 and fund essential running costs.
 For every £1 invested in fundraising, we raised £3 to spend on research and other charitable activities like raising awareness.
 You can find all the details in our Annual Accounts.

 Yes, we are currently a partner in a collaborative initiative focusing on early detection of major diseases, which is backed by funding through the government’s Industrial Strategy.
 However, the majority of our research projects rely on voluntary donations, and we rely on the support of the public to be able to continue our work.